ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 # Discussion and Future Work

 ## Profiling the remaining overhead
-(TODO: do we just want to profile the warm-cache query or also the cold cache query, also is creating the cold cache done in the same way that we do it above?
-Also, should we even bother looking at select flamegraphs here?
-Maybe reduce the # of flamegraphs that we consider here, but actually link them and talk about them)

 The new implementation achieves a substantial speedup over the original.
 To understand where the reamaining time goes and to motivate concrete directions for future work,